niallobrien/asset-pipeline-stylus-js/README.md

 // development
 npm run dev
 ```
 Production will minify your assets.
-Development will output sourcemaps.
+Development outputs sourcemaps, will run Browsersync and assumes you have a server running on port 3000.
+See `webpack.config.js`, lines 33-43 to configure or remove if Browsersync support is not required.